MBradbury/slp/README.txt

 ==Submitting jobs to the cluster==

 To submit jobs to the cluster you will need to modify certain files.

+The most important file to modify is Parameters.py, as this defined the parameters combinations that will be run on the cluster.
+DO NOT modify Parameters.py.sample unless a new parameter is added.
+Custom parameter combinations should only be specified in Parameters.py.

-When submitting to the cluster you need to specify a time limit.
+When submitting to the cluster it can be helpful to specify a time limit.
 It is important to specify a limit that is about how long you expect the jobs to take, plus a bit extra for safety.
 If the jobs exceed the time limit they will be killed.
 If they take much less time than the time limit they will take longer to be scheduled.